 5. Meet a need.

 Time and time again I have found a greater ability to let go of things when it can meet someone else’s need.
 My grandparents were givers and I can choose to be one too.

 Do I want to leave this for my family?

 “Somewhere down the line, the accumulation of stuff from generations before will be too much for one to carry.”

 I have my grandparents letters dating back to 1953 when they started dating to 2001 just before my grandfather passed away (we knew his death was imminent).
 The last Valentine’s Day card my grandmother gave to my grandfather dated Feb.
 13, 2001 went like this:

-Sometimes I feel like we are the richest people on earth, not because of anything we own but because of everything we share—our marriage, our home, and our love.
+Sometimes I feel like we are the richest people on earth, not because of anything we own but because of everything we share—our happy marriage, our home, and our love.
 Our legacy lives on through relationships and love.

 What do I need in this season of my life?

 Meeting my family’s current needs is a priority.
 If I’m holding onto heavy things, I leave less room to grow.
 No matter where we’ve been or where we’re going, when we fixate on the past and the future, It’s at the expense of the present.

 Rather than ask yourself what you should let go of, ask yourself what you want to keep.
 What are the most precious items?
 Put them together where you can see them.
 Remind yourself, this is best, and I can let go of the rest.